 Making an appointment with your Counsellor or Psychotherapist to work through these issues is a good idea.
 Addressing your own discomfort is often the best way of calming your teenager, and creating harmony in your home.

-If you would like some help with supporting your adolescent, or just need to talk to someone who understands, call me for a free 15 minute chat on 0474 095 432 or email
+If you would like some help with supporting your adolescent, or just need to talk to someone who understands, please email, or call for a free 15 minute chat on 0474 095 432.